Hiroshima Peace Museum and Castle to reopen

 Hiroshima Castle keep, with its museum and viewing platform, has also been closed since the end of February due to the Covid-19 pandemic.
 It too is scheduled to reopen on June 1.

-As well as taking the opportunity to give the whole facility and displays a thorough cleaning, staff have spent the past 3 months considering how they can reopen to the public safely.
+As well as taking the opportunity to give the whole facility and displays a thorough cleaning and some carpet restoration, staff have spent the past 3 months considering how they can reopen to the public safely.
 As space is constrained in the castle keep, it can easily become a “3 C” spot (Closed space, Crowded place and Close-contact setting) without careful management.

 To reduce risk, admission will be controlled by a ticketing system and the ticket booth will be moved to a more spacious position.
 Infrared temperature monitors are also to be installed, and staff will encourage spacing.